llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

 ## Exercise 5: Clean Up

 1. Return to the Azure portal.
-2. In the left-hand pane, click **Resource groups**.
+2. In the hamburger menu, click **Resource groups**.
 3. In the **Resource groups** window, click **mongodbrg**.
 4. Click **Delete resource group**.
 5. On the **Are you sure you want to delete "mongodbrg"** page, in the **Type the resource group name** box, enter **mongodbrg**, and then click **Delete**.

 ---
-© 2019 Microsoft Corporation.
+© 2020 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are **not** included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.